-The Carnival cruise ships primarily sail to the Bahamas and the Caribbean from several ports in the southern United States, but Carnival also cruises the Mexican Riviera, Alaska, Hawaii, and New England/Atlantic Canada.
+The Carnival cruise ships primarily sail to the Bahamas and the Caribbean from several ports in the eastern and southern United States, but Carnival also cruises the Mexican Riviera, Alaska, Hawaii, and New England/Atlantic Canada.

 The Carnival Horizon joins the fleet in April 2018 and sails a few European itineraries before moving to New York for the summer season.

 She then moves to her home port of Miami to sail through the spring of 2019.

 Here is a list of the Carnival ships, along with their build date and current itineraries (as of June 2017).

 - Carnival Fantasy (1990) - Bahamas and Caribbean from Mobile, AL

 - Carnival Ecstasy (1991) - Caribbean, Bermuda, or Bahamas from Charleston, SC

 - Carnival Sensation (1993) - Bahamas and the Caribbean from MIami, FL